mike99mac/minimy-mike99mac/README.md

     - Enter the password of the current user.

 You should see a progress indicator as the image is copied to the SD card.
-It should take around five minutes.
+It should take around 5 minutes.

 ### Prepare an SD card on Windows
 If you only have access to a Windows system Install the *Win 32 disk imager* from https://sourceforge.net/projects/win32diskimager/